spawnels/spawnels/README.md

 ![](https://files.catbox.moe/e7ehe3.jpeg)

-hai guys it me lacie  !!!! i'm nawt active here i LOVE my PARTNER SLASH LOVE LOVEEE LOOVEELLYYY GIRLFIE FLINT <333333
+hai guys it me lacie  !!!! i'm nawt active here

-strictly dni with me if u int with lamptrix or are in contact with him he mentally abused me & i do not want to be near people who are okay with that behavior !!
+i LOVE my PARTNER SLASH LOVE LOVEEE LOOVEELLYYY GIRLFIE FLINT <333333

 i randomly get online for my brother i dont really play this game alone by myself